 Encourage employees to switch off

-Giving employees the chance to de-stress is extremely beneficial to engagement, productivity, and overall wellbeing.
-Some companies go as far as to provide breakout areas for people to unwind, but this can also be as simple as encouraging employees to take their paid leave.
-Last year the average American only took 54% of their paid vacation days, so making it easy to book time off on your intranet platform can make a big difference to staff wellness.
+Giving employees the chance to de-stress is extremely beneficial.
+This can be as simple as encouraging employees to take their paid leave.
+Last year the average American only took 54% of their paid vacation days.
+An intranet platform that makes it easy to book time off can encourage employees to unwind.

-If employee wellbeing is important to you and your organization, or you'd like to learn more about what you can do to support wellness in the workplace, book a free consultation with one of our experts today!
+If employee wellbeing is important to you, or you'd like to learn more about what you can do to support wellness in the workplace, book a free demo with one of our experts today!